dalab/deep-ed/README.md

 Statistics, weights and scors will be written in the log_train_ed file.
 Plots of micro F1 scores on all the validation and test set will be written in the folder $DATA_PATH/generated/ed_models/training_plots/ .

+Results variability: Results reported in our ED paper in Tables 3 and 4 are averaged over different runs of the ED neural architecture learning, but using the same set of entity embeddings.
+However, we found that the variance of ED results based on different trainings of entity embeddings might be a little higher, up to 0.5%.

 16) After training is terminated, one can re-load and test the best ED model using the command: